 Raise Me To The Top aim is to promote candidate in his/her own country and beyond it, in order to reach donors and raise the remaining amount.
 You will have your own place on the RMTT website looking like your own portfolio: showing who are you and why it is worth to support your candidacy for Project Arizona.
 There will be a special bar showing how much money is already raised.
 Of course, Project Arizona’s team will be also involved in this process – we will try to find you donors using our own channels.
 It is not mandatory to raise the whole remaining amount by yourself.
 But you need to prove that you try hard: write letters to grant-making organizations, reach out to your nation’s diaspora in the United States, be creative.
 If we see that you are working hard to promote yourself and raise the funds, but you can’t reach the goal, we can always find a way to help.
 Remember: campaigning is fun!
 At the end of the campaign we will choose between 6 to 8 people who performed the best during RMTT.

-Every participant of Project Arizona will get assigned to the internship provider, then we will sign a contract and start a visa process.
+Every participant of Project Arizona will sign a contract and start a visa process.
 Project Arizona covers flight tickets, insurance, accommodation, educational programs, all the meetings and Project’s coordination by people on site.
 Each participant needs to cover his/her visa costs, food, city transportation and additional trips.
 As soon as you get visa, we will buy tickets for you.
 The next step will be flying to Arizona in January! 🙂